feathersjs/docs/guides/step-by-step/basic-feathers/hooks-1.md

 ## Writing hooks

-Let's add some hooks to the server we've used with the Feathers REST and Websocket clients.
+Let's add some hooks to the server we've used with the Feathers REST and WebSocket clients.

 ```javascript
 const authHooks = require('feathers-authentication-local').hooks;